simon-says-test/notifications-example/README.md

 # Notifications Microservice - Scenario

-The Notifications microservice manages user notifications.
-It responds to system wide events and depending on the type of event it will generate a new user notification and store it in its store.
+The Notifications service manages user notifications for system events.
+To do this, it receives system events and depending on the type of event it will generate a new user notification and store it in its store.

 When a user logs in, the user will fetch all of their notifications.